11 minute read time

 Email, on the contrary, is a much more professional medium and people expect to receive information about products and services through that channel.

-In fact, studies show 72% people prefer to receive promotional content through email, compared to 17% who prefer social media.
+According to MarketingSherpa, a vast majority of people want to receive promotional content through email, compared to 17% who prefer social media.

 Over the past few years, many brands have invested millions of dollars into buying large social followings in order to be able to communicate and engage with an audience.

 This practice has become so prevalent that 98% of brand followers will never see the posts in their News Feeds.
 Twitter seems to be moving in a similar direction with the announcement it will introduce an algorithm-controlled feed as well.

 The issue with channels like Facebook and Twitter is they’re owned and controlled by third parties which means marketers are at the mercy of changes the platforms make to their platform.

 Meanwhile, email isn’t owned or controlled by any one particular entity.
 It’s an open communication platform and there are a multitude of services that provide access to send and receive email.

 The diverse array of companies involved in email marketing ensures that no one party can make changes that would have a widespread effect, and unlike Facebook or Twitter, if you invest the time and money into building and cultivating a great email list, your subscriber list will be an asset you own.
 Thus you’ll be able to leverage your list without the threat of someone limiting its effectiveness.

 Remember MySpace?
 What?